Yasin2201/hollr/README.md

 #### Improvements:
 - Would like to add some sort 'retweet' & 'like' functionality.
 - upload pictures aswell as custom profile picture functionality in the future.
-- attempt to re-create something similiar using a relational DB.
+- attempt to re-create something similiar using a relational database.